carmiabela/carmiabela/README.md

 <a href="https://github.com/carmiabela/Math-Projects">Repository of Math related code </a>

-<a href="https://replit.com/join/tlgsuutorb-carmellaabela1">Code for matrices addition, subtraction, multiplication, determinants and inverse</a>
+<a href="https://replit.com/join/tlgsuutorb-carmellaabela1">Code for addition, subtraction, multiplication, determinants and inverse of matrices</a>